 Discipline by a licensing agency in any state, federal, or foreign jurisdiction: Discipline reportable to the National Practitioner Data Bank.

 Education Commission for Foreign Medical Graduates (ECFMG): The entity that certifies international medical graduates for entry into U.S. graduate medical education.

 Expedited license: A full and unrestricted medical license promptly issued by a member state to an eligible applicant through the process set forth in the Compact.
-Expedited does not refer to the speed of the process by which the state of principal licensure qualifies an applicant for expedited licensure.
+Expedited does not refer to the speed of the Letter of Qualification (LOQ) process, but it refers to the processing of the subsequent license applications.

 Federation of State Medical Boards’ Federation Credentials Verification Service (FCVS): A centralized, uniform system operated by the Federation of State Medical Boards for state medical boards to obtain a verified, primary-source record of a physician’s core medical credentials.

 Felony: The category or description of a crime defined in the jurisdiction where the crime is committed.
 Where not otherwise defined in state statute, a felony is a charge which is punishable by a minimum penalty of 12 months of incarceration.

 Gross misdemeanor: A category or description of a crime defined in the jurisdiction where the crime is committed.
 If the jurisdiction does not have a gross misdemeanor category or description, the crime is a charge which is punishable by a minimum penalty of 6 months of incarceration.

 International Medical Education Directory: The World Directory of Medical Schools, a public database of worldwide medical schools.
 The directory is a collaborative product of the Foundation for Advancement of International Medical Education and Research and the World Federation for Medical Education.

 Interstate Commission: The Interstate Medical Licensure Compact Commission, the governing body that administers the Interstate Medical Licensure Compact.